 Near the viewpoint, you get to see the Chapel of Nossa Senhora de Fátima (Our Lady of Fátima).
 This chapel is one of the main pilgrimage sights of the island.

-Once you have snapped your holiday pics and soaked up the beauty of this side of the island, your guide brings you back to your accommodation or cruise port.
+Once you have snapped your holiday pictures and soaked up the beauty of this side of the island, your driver guide brings you back to your accommodation or cruise port.

 “…I would highly recommend the company, everything went perfectly. ” Read more

 “…Three Cheers to this awesome team!
 I am one super happy customer of Disabled Accessible Travel.”
 Read more